-Table 6.1.2 Summary of Invoicing and Payment

-Application Type Timing of Action Land Use An invoice will be issued at the time the Land Use is granted.
+Table 6.1.2 Summary of Invoicing and Payment Application Type Timing of Action Land Use.
+An invoice will be issued at the time the Land Use is granted.
 Payment must be made before the Land Use is given effect to.
-Service Connection Request (where a building consent is not lodged/required) An invoice will be issued at the time the connection request is approved.
-Payment must be made prior to any connection being made.
-Building Consent An invoice can be requested at any time by the applicant.
+Service Connection An invoice will be issued at the time the connection request is Request (where a approved.
+Payment must be made prior to any connection building consent is being made. not lodged/required) Building Consent An invoice can be requested at any time by the applicant.
 If no invoices is requested, an invoice will be issued automatically at the time of application for Code Compliance Certificate or Certificate of Acceptance.
 Payment must be made prior to Issue of the Code Compliance Certificate or Certificate of Acceptance.
-Resource Consent (subdivision) An invoice can be requested at any time by the applicant.
-If no invoices is requested, an invoice will be issued automatically at the time of application for 224c.
+Resource Consent An invoice can be requested at any time by the applicant.
+If no invoices is requested, an invoice will be issued automatically (subdivision) at the time of application for 224c.
 Payment must be made prior to issue of the 224c.